OpenEvalProject/evals/manuscripts/elife-52612/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/52612/elife-52612-fig1-v2.jpg)

-**Figure 1.:** App is mutated to contain protective and humanizing mutations and App mRNA expression is normal in App KI rats.p(A) Alignment of Aβ40 region from wildtype rats (top), App rats (middle), and hApp rats (bottom).
+**Figure 1.:** (A) Alignment of Aβ40 region from wildtype rats (top), Apph rats (middle), and Appp rats (bottom).
 6E10 epitopes are in red, 4G8 epitopes are in blue.
-Humanizing mutations are in highlighted in black. (pB) PCR amplification of App gene exon-16 from App and w/wApp rats and sequencing of PCR product shows that the humanizing (G to C, T to A and GC to AT substitution) and protective (the G to A substitution) mutations were correctly inserted.
+Humanizing mutations are in highlighted in black.
+(B) PCR amplification of App gene exon-16 from Appw/w and Appp/h rats and sequencing of PCR product shows that the humanizing (G to C, T to A and GC to AT substitution) and protective (the G to A substitution) mutations were correctly inserted.
 Substituted nucleotides are highlighted in gray.
-The amino acid substitutions introduced by the mutations are highlighted in gray above the DNA sequences (G to T = A to T; G to C = G to R; T to A = Y to F; and GC to AT = R to H). (p/hC) Levels of App mRNA were measured at p21 and normalized to Gapdh mRNA expression.
-We used the following male and female animals: App, 3 males and 2 females; h/hApp, 3 males and 2 females.
-Data were analyzed by unpaired student’s t-test, and presented as average (p/pApp/Gapdh)± SEM.Figure 1—source data 1.Figure 1C.
+The amino acid substitutions introduced by the mutations are highlighted in gray above the DNA sequences (G to T = A to T; G to C = G to R; T to A = Y to F; and GC to AT = R to H).
+(C) Levels of App mRNA were measured at p21 and normalized to Gapdh mRNA expression.
+We used the following male and female animals: Apph/h, 3 males and 2 females; Appp/p, 3 males and 2 females.
+Data were analyzed by unpaired student’s t-test, and presented as average (App/Gapdh)± SEM.

 The customary approach to study AD pathogenesis is to determine the mechanisms causing neurodegeneration in disease model organisms, such as the Apps rats.
 The Appp rats add a complementary approach aimed to determine the mechanisms by which the protective APP variant prevents age-associated cognitive decline and AD.
 Here, we present an analysis of Appp rats, centered on the effects of this variant on APP metabolism.
 We compare these metabolic changes to those caused by the Swedish pathogenic mutation.
 Finally, we tested how the Swedish and protective APP mutants interact in vivo to determine levels of APP metabolism.

 ## Results

-## App mRNA expression is normal in Appp rats
+### App mRNA expression is normal in Appp rats

 The founder rat (F0#88, generated as described in the Materials and methods section) carrying the p and humanizing mutations was crossed to WT (Appw/w) Long-Evans rats to generate F1-Appp/w rats.
 F1-Appp/w rats were crossed to WT Long-Evans to generate F2-Appp/w rats.
 To reduce to probability that F5 rats carry unidentified off-target mutations (except those, if present, on Chr.
 11) to ~1.5625%, this crossing was repeated three more times to obtain F5-Appp/w rats.
 Male and female Appp/h rats were crossed to generate Apph/h, Appp/h and Appp/p animals.
 The humanizing and protective Icelandic mutations (Figure 1A) were correctly inserted into the Appp/h genome (Figure 1B) and expression of App in Appp/p brains was comparable to that detected in Apph/h brains (Figure 1C, p=0.7576).
 We have previously shown that App mRNA levels in Apph/h brains was identical to those observed in WT (Appw/w) Long-Evans rats (Tambini et al., 2019).
 Thus, the introduced humanizing plus protective Icelandic mutations do not alter App mRNA expression.

-## Gene-dosage-dependent increased α-processing and reduced β-cleavage of APP in Appp Knock In rats
+### Gene-dosage-dependent increased α-processing and reduced β-cleavage of APP in Appp Knock In rats

 APP is cleaved by several proteases.
 The most studied APP processing pathways involve APP cleavage by α-, β- and γ-secretases.
 Cleavage of APP by β-secretase takes place predominantly in acidic compartments: this processing releases a long (595 amino acid long, if referring to the APP695 isoform- the most highly expressed in brain) soluble NH2-terminal APP ectodomain (sAPPβ) and a membrane-bound 99 amino acid long fragment (C99 or βCTF). βCTF is cleaved with lax site specificity by γ-secretase into Aβ peptide and the APP intracellular domain (AICD/AID).
 Alternatively, α-secretase cleaves APP along the secretory pathway or on the plasma membrane.
 This cleavage occurs within the Aβ sequence to produce soluble APPα (sAPPα) and a COOH-terminal membrane-bound 83 amino acid long fragment (C83 or αCTF). αCTF can be also cleaved by γ-secretase into a ‘shorter Aβ’ peptide, called P3 (see Figure 3A for a depiction of the major Aβ and P3 species), and AID.